thoughtstem/meta-engine/README.md

 # meta-engine

-This is a engine for producing games, interactive animations, games that have games, animations that contain animations, and much more!
+This is an engine for producing engines.